UNOTeaching/project-grounding/README.md

 ## Framework

-This project requires Python 3.9 or higher and the ```clingo``` Python package with a version 5.5 or higher.
+This project requires Python 3.9 or higher and the ```clingo``` Python package with a version 5.6.2.
 You can check your installation by running the following commands:
 ```bash
 python --version
 python -c "import clingo; print(clingo.__version__)"